Bachelor of Science

 Career outcomes

-Graduates of this course may find career opportunities in government institutions, in roles such as quality assurance, occupational health and safety, research, planning, management or marketing; science related industries, working in pharmaceutical production or pharmaceutical sales; biomedical science areas such as research or hospital and laboratory science; quality assurance in analytical and diagnostic laboratories; the food industry in quality control; environment and natural resources, fisheries resource management, aquaculture management, teaching, information technology, mathematics or science journalism to name a few.
+Graduates of this course can pursue various career paths in both public and private sectors.
+They may explore opportunities in government institutions, where roles span across quality assurance, occupational health and safety, research, planning, management, and marketing.
+Additionally, they could find positions in science-related industries, specialising in pharmaceutical production or sales.
+Other avenues include biomedical science, involving research or working in hospital and laboratory settings.
+Quality assurance roles are also available in analytical and diagnostic laboratories, while the food industry offers positions in quality control.
+Opportunities extend to environmental and natural resources sectors, encompassing fisheries resource management and aquaculture management.
+Moreover, graduates can consider careers in teaching, information technology, mathematics, or science journalism, among others.

 Professional recognition